sa-mw-dach/manuela-dev/PROJECT_MANAGEMENT.md

 * The Product Owner explains what Product Backlog items have been "Done" and what has not been "Done";
 * The Team members demonstrate their work they have "Done" and answer questions about the Increment;
-* Backlog items (Github Issues) which are "Done" are getting closed.
+* User stories (Github Issues) which are "Done" are getting closed.
-* Backlog items not "Done" move back to the Product Backlog and will be discussed.
+* User stories not "Done" move back to the Product Backlog and will be discussed.
 * The Product Owner discusses the Product Backlog as it stands.
 He or she projects likely target and delivery dates based on progress to date (if needed);
 * The entire group collaborates on what to do next, so that the Sprint Review provides valuable input to subsequent Sprint Planning;

 ### MANUela - Sprint Retrospective